 Leapfrog Hospital Survey Results are publicly reported on Leapfrog’s website and used by purchasers and consumers, regional and national health plans, transparency vendors, and researchers.
 The accuracy of the data we publish and distribute is of utmost importance.
-Leapfrog has several protocols in place to ensure the accuracy of our results.
+Leapfrog has several protocols in place to verify the accuracy of our results.
 Each protocol is described in detail below.

 Affirmation of Accuracy

 At the end of each section of the Survey, the hospital's CEO, or their designee, completes an Affirmation of Accuracy, affirming that the information the hospital has submitted in that section of the Survey is indeed accurate.
 Leapfrog reserves the right to require documentation before certifying and/or publishing any hospital’s Survey Results and does exercise this right at random.

 If a hospital receives a "data review warning," they can either: